MarkSMN/Cycle-Lens-Generator/README.md

 ## Usage

-Visit [your-deployed-url] to use the generator.
+Visit https://cycle-lens-generator.vercel.app/ to use the generator.

 ## Built With
 - React